bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 });
 ```

+Notice the alert code has been extracted into this file.

-You do not necessarily need to concern yourself with the details of such generated code (that's `bit-docs` job after all, to abstract the implementation details of the website away from you); just know that `bit-docs-generate-html` places such code within the generated site in that file `static/bundles/bit-docs-site/static.js`, and that's how `main` specified in a plugin `package.json` gets loaded to the front-end.
+You do not necessarily need to concern yourself with the details of such generated code (that's `bit-docs` job after all, to abstract such implementation details away from you); just know that `bit-docs-generate-html` places such code within the generated site, in that file: `static/bundles/bit-docs-site/static.js`, and that's how a `main` specified in a plugin `package.json` gets loaded to the front-end website!

-However, we will point out that our other very useful tool, [StealJS](http://stealjs.com), is what enables the use of modules and `define` syntax, and that is also what handles the client-side loading of modules for the generated website as in the code above.
+We should point out that it's our other tool, [StealJS](http://stealjs.com), enabling the use of "modules" and `define` syntax on the front-end in this case.

-This file is subsequently loaded on the front-end of the generated website using a normal script tag, and so in the case of this `the-plugin` example with its `theplugin.js`, the alert message would appear on the initial page load!
+This generated file is subsequently loaded on the front-end of the generated website using a normal script tag, and so in the case of the `the-plugin` example (with its `theplugin.js` code extracted), the alert message would appear on initial page load!

-So, to recap with loading front-end depencies, you need to include the `bit-docs-generate-html` plugin to the website project (almost every `bit-docs` enabled website will want to include this plugin), and then simply register the values of your plugin's `package.json` as shown to the `html` hook, making sure to point `main` to a file contianing the code you want to run on the front end!
+So, to recap on loading front-end depencies, all you need to do is include the `bit-docs-generate-html` plugin for your website project (almost every `bit-docs` enabled website will want to include this plugin, unless you create your own primary generator plugin), and then simply register the values of your plugin's `package.json` as shown for the `html` hook, making sure to point `main` to a file contianing the code you want to run on the front end!

 ##### Adding Less

-If your plugin needs to add some CSS styles to the front-end of the generated website, you can do so by requiring a Less file in the `main` file mentioned above.
-For example, doing so for `theplugin.js` would look like:
+If your plugin needs to add some styling to the front-end of the generated website, you can do so by requiring a Less file in the `main` file mentioned above.

+For example, doing this in `theplugin.js` might look like:

 ```js
 require("./thestyles.less")